VladimirMakeev/D2ModdingToolset/README.md

   - "unrestrictedBestowWards=(true/false)" increases total wards limit per caster from 8 to 48, see more details under Features section;
   - "freeTransformSelfAttack=(true/false)" allows transform-self attack to not consume a unit turn for transformation (once per turn), see more details under Features section;
   - "freeTransformSelfAttackInfinite=(true/false)" allows free transform-self attack to be used infinite number of times per single turn;
+  - "freeTransformSelfAttackUntilAction=(true/false)" restricts transform-self attack to be free only until other action is performed (normal attack or item usage);
   - "disableAllowedRoundMax=\[1 : (2^31 - 1)\]" sets a number of battle round after which paralyze and petrify attacks will constantly miss;
   - "missChanceSingleRoll=(true/false)" if true, switches attacks miss check to a single random value roll instead of check against arithmetic mean of two random numbers;
   - "mageLeaderAccuracyReduction=\[0 : 100\]" allows to set accuracy reduction for mage leaders per each additional target;